TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/main_page.md

 [TOC]

+\attention MCU+SDK on A53 is provided as is for customers as a reference to implement/validate on their own SW Stack & OS.
+TI will not support these features on the E2E forum as these are not part of the MCU+SDK product.
+If these features need to be productized, TI can recommend third parties who can help.

 Welcome to **@VAR_SDK_NAME for @VAR_SOC_NAME**.
 This SDK contains examples, libraries and tools to develop **RTOS and no-RTOS** based applications for **ARM M4F, AMR R5F, ARM A53** and related peripherals.

 This SDK also contains examples to interface these ARM M4F applications with Processor SDK Linux based Cortex-A applications.